 How do I sign up?

-The SSISC will work with you to arrange a time and place for Yellow Flag Iris Patrol training.
-Training requires 5-10 minutes of your time during which a SSISC staff member teaches the guides how to idenfity and report Yellow Flag Iris.
+Simply contact SSISC, and we will work with you to arrange a time and place for Yellow Flag Iris Patrol training.
+Training requires 5-10 minutes of your time during which a SSISC staff member teaches the guides how to identify and report Yellow Flag Iris.
 We will come to your location!
 Please let us know if you are interested in this opportunity to actively engage in local wetland stewardship!
 The Guides of the following businesses have been trained in how to identify and report Yellow Flag Iris.
 They have taken the initiative to help preserve our natural wetlands in the Sea to Sky.